AyanoTheFoxy/AyanoTheFoxy/README.md

 ### Hi everyone

-i'm a student i'm devloping
+i'm a student i'm devloping for a month

 - 🔭 I’m currently working on Iridium on OFT
 - 🌱 I’m currently learning Lua